 Operating Guidance Overview

 Louisiana PTA issues Operating Guidance to advise and support Local PTA Units on PTA best practices.
 Each Guidance is summarized below and then individually listed.
-If you have any questions, email LAPTA President, Kayla Pagel for further clarification.
+Email LAPTA President, Kayla Pagel for further clarification.

 School Officials and PTA Funds